JSTOR-Labs/plant-humanities/peanut/README.md

 {#paragraph2}

 ### The Origins of Peanut Cultivation and Consumption
-The cultivated peanut is one of many species of the _Arachis_ genus that is thought to have originated east of the Andes mountain range in <span data-click-map-flyto="-19.922,-64.061, 6">the area</span> corresponding to modern-day northwestern Argentina, southeastern Bolivia, northern Paraguay, and western Brazil.[^2] The exact period of peanut cultivation by <span eid="Q3122657">Andean civilizations</span> is unclear but domesticated peanut remains have been dated back more than 7,000 years.[^3]
+The cultivated peanut is one of many species of the _Arachis_ genus that is thought to have originated east of the Andes mountain range in <span data-click-map-flyto="-19.922,-64.061, 6">the area</span> corresponding to modern-day northwestern Argentina, southeastern Bolivia, northern Paraguay, and western Brazil.[^2] The exact period of peanut cultivation by <span eid="Q3122657">Andean civilizations</span> is unclear but domesticated peanut remains have been dated back more than 7,000 years.[^3] The high protein content of the peanut made it an important calorie-dense feature of the Andean diet.
 <param ve-map basemap="Esri_WorldPhysical" center="-19.922,-64.061" zoom="3" title="The distribution of Arachis hypogaea around the world, with its native range shown in orange.">
 <param ve-map-layer geojson active url="peanutdistributionmap.json" title="Distribution of Arachis hypogaea (yellow).">
 <param ve-map-marker url="https://upload.wikimedia.org/wikipedia/commons/d/d2/Texture_d%27arachide_au_B%C3%A9nin_01.jpg"